What is a serviced office?

 A serviced office is similar to a traditional office or office building but is fully-furnished, fully-equipped, and managed by a company with the ability to rent individual rooms or floors to other companies.
 They may also be known as a business center, executive suite, or managed office.

 How do serviced offices work?

 Serviced offices are owned by a facility management company or office provider, sometimes working with a serviced office broker to find tenants to rent office space.
-Companies that manage these spaces have greater ownership and control over the spaces, so they usually are more flexible with lease agreements and requests for additional spaces compared to a traditional office.
+Companies that manage these spaces have greater ownership and control over the spaces, so they usually are more flexible with long-term leases and requests for additional spaces compared to a traditional office.
 These offices also allow businesses to save money through shared spaces and resources, from meeting rooms to printers.

 What is included in serviced offices?

 Services and amenities tend to vary depending on the property manager, but they typically include:

 – Furniture (desks, chairs, whiteboards, coat racks or lights)

 – Receptionist or front desk